Arjunbadola/arjunbadola.github.io/README.md

 layout: page
 published: true
 ---
-Hi!
-I am Arjun Badola, a law student with an interest in analyzing businesses.
+Hi, I am Arjun Badola- A law student with an interest in analyzing businesses.

+I write about investing on this blog and share my business analysis in collaboration with [SOIC](https://soic.in/blogs).

-My investing style has evolved from being a pure Benjamin Graham style investor towards Moat investor to now having a business analyst mindset while also catering thoughts towards how the market perceives the company.
+My investing style has evolved from being a pure Benjamin Graham style investor towards Moat investor to now having a business analyst mindset.

-So, In short - I look for companies which have huge market size opportunity, ability to grab that opportunity, No legal or ethical questions being raised on the management, and is available at reasonable valuation.

-Currently I have been working in collaboration with [SOIC](https://soic.in/blogs) for writing industry and company analysis reports.

 People from whom I keep learning:

-1. Warren Buffett: I learnt how to think about companies, staying in the game for long-term and choosing quality business even if you need to pay a little for them.
+1. From Warren Buffett: I learnt how to think about companies, stay in the game for long-term, and choose quality business- even if you need to pay a little more for them.

-2. Charlie Munger: After reading about him I developed my diversification framework, which is having multi-disciplinary approach (Mental Models) towards investing but opposite in terms of portfolio by having a concentrated portfolio.

-3. Prof. Sanjay Bakshi: He is also heavily influenced by the above two mentioned but I like his multidisciplinary approach which is specific to Indian markets.
-He needs no introduction, you just need to read [his blog](https://fundooprofessor.wordpress.com/) and you will understand why I admire him.
+2. From Charlie Munger: I learnt about the importance of multi-disciplinary approach and use of mental models in investing.
+3. From Prof. Sanjay Bakshi: His talks and writing (via his [blog](https://fundooprofessor.wordpress.com/)) has taught me the application of application of Buffett-Munger approach in India.
 Plus, I also got a chance to talk to him over zoom call and had a great discussion over one of my articles he liked, which was like dream come true!

-4. Bharat Shah: After reading his book I realized how important it is to look for growth in companies.
-Here is a qoute by him which would summarize this concept: "When growth goes away, equities reduce to a bond.
-It will be treated like a bond for a while.
-If the picture deteriorates further, then it will be treated worse than a bond."

-5. Ishmohit Arora: He is the founder of SOIC.
-By writing reports for them I have learnt that if your business analysis is strong, one would automatically understand the valuation part.
+4. Ishmohit Arora: He is the founder of SOIC and like a mentor to me.
+By writing articles for them I have learnt that if your business analysis is strong, one would automatically understand the valuation part.
 Valuation must always come after getting the business analysis right.

-Also my field of interest in law disciplinary are Company Law, Contracts Law, and Intellectual Property Rights.

 If you're not sure which to read, try [Revisited: a new perspective on startups](http://arjunbadola.blog/Revisited-A-New-Perspective-on-Startups/), [The mindset: stock or business](http://arjunbadola.blog/The-Mindset-Stock-or-Business/), [How to generate stock ideas](http://arjunbadola.blog/How-to-Generate-Stock-Ideas/), or [It's difficult](http://arjunbadola.blog/It's-Difficult/).